Skn0tt/markdown-tweet-expander/README.md

 ![](https://badgen.net/vs-marketplace/d/skn0tt.markdown-tweet-expander)
 ![](https://badgen.net/vs-marketplace/i/skn0tt.markdown-tweet-expander)

 Easily embed tweets into your notes.
-It's using [publish.twitter.com](https://publish.twitter.com) under the hood.
+Using [publish.twitter.com](https://publish.twitter.com) under the hood.

 > Another <a href="https://twitter.com/code?ref_src=twsrc%5Etfw">@code</a> extension in the making, this time for people who like to embed tweets in their notes ^^
 >